-Ravioli with Sausage and Butternut Squash
+Ravioli with Butternut Squash

-with side salad
+and side salad

 Smarts: Use any type of ravioli you like but be sure that it complements the flavors of the dish - a basic cheese ravioli will work well or grab a version that includes squash for even more fall flavor.